 OpenTripPlanner has been under development since 2009, leading up to a 1.0 release in 2016.
 Research and development on higher performance routing has been ongoing since 2013-2014, and work on the second major release referred to as OTP2 officially began in 2018.
-As of Q3 2020, a release candidate of OTP2 is available and in limited production use.
-This page explains key differences between the two versions (referred to as OTP1 and OTP2) to help you decide which one to use.
+As of Q3 2023, OTP2 is the only version to receive regular updates and OTP1 is considered legacy and unsupported.
+This page explains key differences between the two versions (referred to as OTP1 and OTP2).

 OTP1 has existed for over a decade and is in widespread use.
 It aims to do many things for many people: it provides passenger-facing itinerary services over APIs, but also serves as a network analysis toolkit for urban planning and research.
 Though OTP1 is widely used and gets the job done, its transit routing approach is obsolete.
 We have long recognized that more resource-efficient approaches were possible.
 Reasonable response times and scaling to larger data sets have been achieved through a series of complex incremental interventions that became difficult to maintain.
 OTP1 has also accumulated large amounts of experimental code and specialized tools, which can be useful in a research or consulting setting but complicate long-term maintenance.

-OTP2 is brand new and still in testing, though based on code and ideas in heavy use for over five years.
-It offers much better performance in larger transportation networks and geographic areas, and a wider variety of alternative itineraries.
+OTP2 offers much better performance in larger transportation networks and geographic areas, and a wider variety of alternative itineraries.
 OTP2's public transit routing component has been completely rewritten, and is now distinct from bike, walk, and motor vehicle routing.
-Non-transit routing remains identical to OTP1, benefiting from years of adaptations to nuances of OpenStreetMap data and end-user walking and biking preferences.
+Non-transit routing remains very similar to OTP1, benefiting from years of adaptations to nuances of OpenStreetMap data and end-user walking and biking preferences.
 Unlike OTP1, OTP2 is completely focused on passenger-facing itinerary services.
 The innovations in OTP2 have already been applied to planning, research, and analysis work for several years through Conveyal's R5 project, which informed and inspired the OTP2 transit routing system.

 OTP2 Use Cases